si-magic/ec2fleetd/README.md

 The usual flow would be

 1. An instance is launched in the fleet
-1. The instance boots up the root volume and starts EC2fleetd
+1. The instance boots up and starts EC2fleetd
 1. EC2fleetd attaches an existing volume containing application data already populated by the previous instance.
 Or create a volume from the snapshot if required